 5. Acknowledge life events

 Check if you are focusing on the difficult things and ignoring the little achievements or happy events that may be occurring.
 Sometimes we notice the bad things that happen and don't notice the good.
 Writing down three good things that have happened to you each day may help.
-They don't have to be major event - just the everyday things that often go unrecognised.
+They don't have to be major events - just the everyday things that often go unrecognised.

 6. Practice letting your thoughts come and go